 This presentation contains forward-looking statements within the meaning of the U.S. federal securities laws that involve substantial risks and uncertainties.
-All statements, other than statements of historical facts, contained in this presentation, including statements regarding the therapeutic and commercial potential and size of the estimated market opportunity of the Company's product in development, the viability of future opportunities, future market supply and demand, the expected timing of top-line data, the financial condition, results of operations and business of Opthea, certain plans, objectives and strategies of management of Opthea, including with respect to the current and planned clinical trials of its product candidate and the future performance of Opthea, are forward-looking statements.
+All statements, other than statements of historical facts, contained in this presentation, including statements regarding the therapeutic and commercial potential and size of the estimated market opportunity of the Company's product in development, the viability of future opportunities, future market supply and demand, the expected timing of top-line data, our expectations about topline data based on masked pooled data, the future cash runway, the financial condition, results of operations and business of Opthea, certain plans, objectives and strategies of management of Opthea, including with respect to the current and planned clinical trials of its product candidate and the future performance of Opthea, are forward-looking statements.
 The words "anticipate," "believe," "estimate," "expect," "intend," "may," "might," "plan," "predict," "project," "target," "potential," "will," "would," "could," "should," "continue," and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.
-Opthea may not actually achieve the plans, intentions or expectations disclosed in the forward-looking statements, and you should not place undue reliance on the forward-looking statements contained in this presentation reflect Opthea's current views with respect to future events, and we assume no obligation to update any forward-looking statements except as required by applicable law.
-Please refer to information, including risk factors, set forth in Opthea's Annual Report on Form 20-F filed with the U.S. Securities and Exchange Commission on September 28, 2023, Opthea's 2024 Half Year Report included as an exhibit to the Form 6-K filed with the SEC on February 29, 2024, and other future filings with the U.S. Securities and Exchange Commission for key factors that could cause actual results to differ materially from those projected in the forward-looking statements contained here
+Opthea may not actually achieve the plans, intentions or expectations disclosed in the forward-looking statements we make.
+The forward-looking statements contained in this presentation reflect Opthea's current views with respect to future events, and we assume no obligation to update any forward-looking statements except as required by applicable law.
+Please refer to information, including risk factors, set forth in Opthea's Annual Report on Form 20-F filed with the U.S. Securities and Exchange Commission on August 30, 2024, and other future filings with the U.S. Securities and Exchange Commission for key factors that could cause actual results to differ materially from those projected in the forward-looking statements are applicable and potential loss of regulatory approvals, ongoing clinica